 How does Amäzi ensure transparency?

 We love this question.
 As a small business, we do what we can with our resources, changing supply chain, and limited metrics available, but we strive to always improve.
 We have a vision of increased transparency and traceability.
-Ultimately, we hope to regularly publish metrics, to use technologies like blockchain for tracking, and to continue conveying the strategy behind our impact and story behind our sourcing.
 We want people to know where their food is coming from, and why we do what we do - and we want to be held accountable for it!

 Can we partner for an event?